daos-stack/daos/docs/admin/deployment.md

 physical NVMe devices only.

 !!! warning
-    If upgrading from DAOS 2.0 to a greater version, the old 'enable_vmd' server config file parameter is no longer honoured and instead should be removed (or replaced by `disable_vmd: true` if VMD is to be explicitly disabled).
+    If updating from DAOS 2.0 to a greater version, the old 'enable_vmd' server config file parameter is no longer honoured and instead should be removed (or replaced by `disable_vmd: true` if VMD is to be explicitly disabled).